anhinga/github-tests/colors-in-markdown.md

 Still no, although in README.md the purple one works.
 But today (Boston morning of Sep.19, 2023) everything is half-broken on GitHub, contribution counter is not advancing, etc...
 Let's revisit later...

+_A bit later:_ the GitHub contribution counter is fixed, this color construction works at the beginning of the file, but then renderer breaks down for some reason.